vortigont/yoyoRadio/README.md

     - this means you can just download a .bin file and flash from a command line
       - for example, for ESP32-S3
         - `esptool --chip esp32s3 --port com14 --baud 460800 write_flash -z 0x0000 bootloader.bin 0x8000 partitions.bin 0x10000 firmware.bin`
-      - you could upload SPIFFS to but keep in mind it will erase any files already there (the playlist and Wi-fi data)
+      - you could upload SPIFFS too but keep in mind it will erase any files already there (the playlist and Wi-fi data)
         - add this to the above command: `0x00670000 spiffs.bin`
 - implements proper timezones
   - uses ESPFileUpdater to download an up-to-date json to be used as a selector in the WebUI